selimgomri/membership/README.md

 This software is continuously developed in accordance with the business and operation needs to Chester-le-Street ASC.
 We use a version of this software for our day-to-day club management, though it is further specialised to our needs..

 If you install this application on your own server, you must set up the SQL database tables yourself.
 You will need to modify the `config-template.php` file to connect to your database and rename it `config.php`.
+A Schema is provided for setting up your Database, though you will need to manually create an admin, where the password is a salted hash (preferrerably BCrypt).
+Use the PHP `password_hash()` functions for this.

 Chester-le-Street ASC accept no liability for any issues, including all legal issues, with this software.
 As mentioned, we use a slightly different version of this software which is better suited to deployment environments.